adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 Bots need to differentiate between the user wanting to navigate, or change the topic of conversation, from the user just replying to the current prompt in the current conversation.

 Bots support navigation commands to support changes in the topic of conversation.
 Navigation commands are key words or phrases that the bot listens for in the conversation.
-If the bot receives a navigation command, the bot changes the topic of conversation to correpsond to the navigation command.
+If the bot receives a navigation command, the bot changes the topic of conversation to correspond to the navigation command.
 For example, a bot for a chain of retail stores could listen for the word "Locations" to change the conversation to talk about their locations (e.g. helping the user find and learn about the location near them).

 Navigation commands are different from replies.
 Replies are responses to the current prompt in the current dialog.
 Replies move the current conversation forward.
 For example, if the current prompt in the conversation flow is "What is your name?", the user responding with "My name is Chris." is a reply to that question.